 Choose a piece of pearl jewellery that has been graded by an expert.
-There are several different systems used across the industry, for example we use the GIA Pearl Description System.
-Do be careful when no information about a pearl is presented or when a pearl is described as being of AAAA quality.
+There are several different grading systems used across the industry, for example we use the GIA Pearl Description System to describe the pearls in our jewellery.

-Choose a design that shows off the best features of the pearl.
-Our Luna Rose ring pictured above contrasts the round shape and unusual aubergine colour of the Tahitian pearl with the rectangular shape and candy colour of the pink sapphire gem.
+For example, we love the way that our Luna Rose ring pictured above contrasts the round shape and unusual aubergine colour of the Tahitian pearl with the rectangular shape and candy colour of the pink sapphire gem.

 If you have any questions about pearls, our jewellery or our website, our Customer Care team would be happy to help you.IMAGE CREDIT: Copyright of Winterson